beegagliardi.com

 Shadow CX

-Teams building customer touchpoints without coordination, shared context, or system-level ownership.
+Teams building customer touchpoints without shared context, coordination, or system-level ownership.

 Before AI, that created slow friction.
 Now it creates fast friction.